 Acids can work magic on your skin tone and brightness with the condition of selecting the right ones for your skin.⠀⠀⠀⠀⠀⠀⠀⠀⠀

-Acne champion.
-Salicylic acid is one of the best solutions to help you deal with acne just because it can reduce inflammation, minimizing the size of a spot.
+Salicylic acid has earned the crown of Gold standard in treating acne.
+It is one of the best solutions to help you deal with acne because it can reduce inflammation, control sebum production, minimizing the size of the spots.
 It can also unclog the pores and trigger a gentle exfoliation without causing any irritation.
-It is a beta hydroxy acid which is oil-soluble that means it can penetrate through the sebum, deep inside into your pores.
+It is a beta hydroxy acid which is oil-soluble.
+That means it can penetrate through the sebum, deep inside into your pores.
 Unlike it, glycolic acid is water soluble and works superficially.

 This wonder acid has a role in killing bacteria in acne, having an antimicrobial effect also.
 For persons with oily skin, salicylic acid can help in minimizing oil production and rebalancing your skin sebum production.

 The most important ones are the type of acid to use for your condition and the concentration of the product used.
-Though majority of the chemical peels are labelled the same and contain the same ingredient, the concentration, quality of the active ingredient and quantity of support ingredients, will directly impact the end result and the condition of your skin.
+Though majority of the chemical peels are labelled the same and contain the same ingredient there are still major differences an untrained user might not understand.
+The concentration, quality of the active ingredient and quantity of support ingredients, will directly impact the end result and the condition of your skin.

 Everyone’s skin reacts slightly different to the chemical peels.
 After your first treatment you might experience a sensation of tight, dry skin, followed by the peeling process that involve scaling for few days after the treatment.
 If you never had a chemical peel before, scaling might be more visible.